GoldStar184/Xtreme-Wiki/The-Basics.md

 ## What is this?

 This Page will walk you through the basics of:
-- Whats the Flipper Zero
+- What is the Flipper Zero
-- Whats XFW / Xtreme
+- What is XFW / Xtreme
   - What Apps do we include
 ----